 Nepal is home to some of the most beautiful lakes in the world.
 These lakes are of different sizes and varying elevations having spectacular landscape.
 Rara Lake lies in the Mugu district of Karnali Province of western Nepal.
 Rara Lake, Nepal’s largest lake with a circumference of 13 kilometers at the altitude of 2,990 meters, is a major natural heritage of the district.
 The lake offers views of the magnificent peaks such as Sisne and Kanjirowa in the backdrop.

-Best Time to visit Rara Lake: September to November and March to May.
+Best Time to visit Rara Lake: September through November and March till May.

 How to go to Rara Lake?
 There are two options to reach Rara Lake, by air or overland.